UPDATED ON 15 JANUARY 2025

 Postpartum emotional disconnect can be a common experience, but it’s often surrounded by guilt and confusion.
 Understanding why this happens, what it means, and how you can work through it can help ease the emotional burden.

-What Is Postpartum Emotional Disconnect and Difficulty Bonding?
+What Is Postpartum Emotional Disconnect and Why Do We Have Difficulty Bonding?

-- Feeling disconnected from the baby's needs and emotions
+- Feeling disconnected from your baby’s needs and emotions

-It's important to know that emotional disconnect does not mean you don't care for your baby.
-Many mothers continue to fulfill their baby's physical needs while feeling emotionally distant.
+While these feelings can be distressing, it’s important to remember that they don’t reflect your love for your baby.
+Many mothers fulfill their baby’s physical needs while feeling emotionally distant.

 1. Hormonal Changes